WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin-option:: --no-update

-    Turns of automatic updates of existing languages (only adds new ones).
+    Turns off automatic updates of existing languages (only adds new ones).

 updatechecks
 ------------